nycmeshnet/nycmeshnet.github.io/faq/index.md

 **I can see another node from my window.
 Can I put a router there?**

 If you don't have rooftop access it is still possible to use a directional NanoStation in your window.
 It will work from behind glass if you are unable to place it outside the window.
 The simplest install is to velcro the flat surface of the NanoStation NSM5 to the window.
-We have a [blog post about NSM5 installs.](../blog/nsm5-install/)

 **Why don't we mesh mobile phones instead of routers?**